ICTU/zap2docker-auth-weekly/README.md

 auth.username             A valid username.
 Required. auth.password             A valid password.
-Required. auth.otpsecret            The OTP secret. auth.username_field       The HTML name or id attribute of the username field. auth.password_field       The HTML name or id attribute of the password field. auth.submit_field         The HTML name or id attribute of the submit field.
+Required. auth.otpsecret            The OTP secret. auth.bearer_token         A Bearer token to use in the authorization header for each request. auth.username_field       The HTML name or id attribute of the username field. auth.password_field       The HTML name or id attribute of the password field. auth.submit_field         The HTML name or id attribute of the submit field.